Acupuncture In A Nutshell

 This blockage can manifest into various signs and symptoms and, over time, the body as a whole becomes weakened, and because of this, its self-healing abilities compromised.
 Eventually, it becomes susceptible to pain, disease and ill health.

-An acupuncturist views each individual as a dynamic, integrated whole, observing how signs and symptoms weave together in order to understand the underlying, energetic profile of a person’s health.
+An acupuncturist views each as a dynamic, integrated whole, observing how signs and symptoms weave together to understand the underlying, energetic profile of a person’s health.

-An acupuncturist develops keen diagnostic skills to effectively evaluate the quality, quantity and balance of Qi flowing within the body.
+An acupuncturist develops keen diagnostic skills to adequately evaluate the quality, quantity and balance of Qi flowing within the body.

 Diagnosis may involve four main techniques: